slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 Most of Brackets' inner workings will need some sort of change to make SplitView work.
-For the most-part, Brackets will operate as it does today and the chages will be transparent to extension authors.
+For the most-part, Brackets will operate as it does today and the changes will be transparent to extension authors.
 This is a guide of what extension authors should do to maintain compatibility with future versios of Brackets.

 Here are the high-level changes that Extension Authors need to keep in mind: